-Do you want to start a blog or website, but not sure which domain name to use?
+Are you looking to start a website, but not sure which domain name to use?
 Picking the right domain name isn’t easy.
 Specially when you come up with something unique, memorable, and meaningful only to find out that it’s already taken.
-In this article, we will share 14 best free domain name generators to help you find the perfect domain name for your business.
+In this article, we will share the best free domain name generators to help you find the perfect domain name for your business.

 Before You Start

-Before we start looking at the domain name generators, we want to share with you some domain name best practices as well as show you how you can get your first domain name for free!
+Before we start looking at domain name generators, we want to share few domain name best practices as well as show you how you can get your first domain name for free!

 Let’s get the basics out of the way.